jmh3434/java-precourse/Precourse Java.md

 To make it so that we can take that jump behavior and **encapsulate** it .. put it into a class that we can reuse so that we can pass it around later.

-So we do that by using an interface.
+-   We do this by using an interface.

 We will create an **interface** called JumpBehavior.
 So instead of tying the implementation of JumpBehavior into Athlete and Scientist Person, we wil pull that out and put it into an interface.

 This Jump Behavior interface will have a **concrete implementation.** ( we can have as many implementations as we want)

 #### Concrete Implementation